 If you have additional questions, please contact Brandi Yee at email@example.com.

-- Tools for cash flow for the short term
+- Tools for cash flow during the short term.

-This workshop is hosted by ACT, in partnership with Andrea Mills and Maria-Veronica Banks from Fiscal Management Associates.
+This workshop was hosted by ACT, in partnership with Andrea Mills and Maria-Veronica Banks from Fiscal Management Associates.
+Watch the video here or download the slides.
+Access the Liquidity Calculator here.